qrtl/pci-custom/product_procurement_extended/README.md

 Usage
 =====

-Go to menu item 'Warehouse > Products > Procurement Info Update' to open a wizard.
+* To update procurement info, go to 'Warehouse > Products > Product Proc.
+Info Update' to open a wizard.
+* To view the procurement info, go to 'Warehouse > Products > Product Proc.
+Info'.
+  * This screen lets you edit 'Procurement Lead Time (Manual)' value.
+When the value is not zero, the system consideres this field instead of 'Procurement Lead Time (Calcualted)' field to calculate the 'Suggested Stock Qty'.